 upon the same condition as the Mandrake family.

 In any case available the law chosen will harm individuals.

 Law A may initially seem to harm the family in need.
-However, it is not
+However, it is not the

-for the government to impede upon.
+the government to impede upon.
 The harm done in Law A is the limiting

 freedom of individual action.
 Law A dictates that no person will aid another